 Mediation: Alternative Dispute Resolution in Family Cases

 Mediation is a useful way to resolve disputes in your family, business, and entire divorce case.
 Divorces do not have to be contentious or litigious experiences.
-While one attorney in Wisconsin generally cannot represent both spouses in a divorce, a mediator can work with both of you to reach an agreement outside of trial.
-New Wisconsin rules for mediators will allow mediators to expand their services as well.
-Angela is a court appointed mediator for family cases.
-Angela also is frequently chosen by other family law attorneys and divorce attorneys to mediate their clients’ disputes.
+While one attorney in Wisconsin generally cannot represent both spouses in a divorce, I can work with both of you to reach an agreement outside of trial.

 In northwestern Wisconsin, mediation is a great form of collaborative divorce resolution we can utilize.
 Through mediation, both you and your spouse’s goals can be achieved.
 You are generally going to be happier through the difficult divorce process if you have a say in the outcome.
 If you go to trial, the judge makes the decision and you do not have as much of a say in the outcome.